Enfamil Necrotizing Enterocolitis Causation: Enfamil linked to Necrotizing Enterocolitis

 References

-1. Clinical trial comparing human milk vs formula for NEC
+1. Study on exclusive human milk vs formula and NEC risk

 Request a Free Case Review